Leadership

 Key Takeaway

-If your culture celebrates speed without proof, agents will amplify the worst behaviors.
-If your culture celebrates evidence, agents become an unfair advantage.
+If you reward speed without proof, agents amplify your worst habits.
+If you reward evidence, agents become a compounding advantage.

-One of the most practical cultural changes is to standardize “proof packets.”
-Any agent-produced artifact that triggers a decision—shipping a change, sending a customer email, executing a refund, updating a pricing page—should include sources, diffs, tests run, and risk notes.
-This mirrors how elite teams already operate in security-sensitive environments.
+A practical pattern that travels across functions: standardize “proof packets.”
+Any agent-created artifact that triggers a decision—shipping a change, sending a customer email, issuing a refund, changing pricing—ships with sources, diffs, checks run, and a clear risk note.

-Finally, leaders must manage psychological safety in a new way.
-AI makes individuals feel replaceable and also anxious about being blamed for machine errors.
-The fix is clarity: define what humans are responsible for (judgment, approvals, exception handling), what agents do (drafting, routing, repetitive execution), and what the system guarantees (logs, rollback, containment).
-Clarity reduces fear—and fear is the enemy of adoption.
+One more leadership constraint: psychological safety needs sharper edges now.
+People feel replaceable and also fear being blamed for machine mistakes.
+The fix is clarity: what humans own (judgment, approvals, exception handling), what agents do (draft, route, repeatable execution), and what the system guarantees (logs, rollback, containment).

-1. Days 1–15: Pick two workflows with high volume and low downside (e.g., internal doc updates, ticket triage, incident summarization).
-Define success metrics and an autonomy level (L0–L2).
+1. Days 1–15: Pick two workflows that are frequent and low-risk (internal doc upkeep, ticket triage, incident summaries).
+Define success metrics and assign an autonomy tier (L0–L2).

-2. Days 16–30: Build receipts: require citations, attach logs, and enforce templates.
-Add a kill switch and assign an agent owner.
+2. Days 16–30: Make receipts mandatory: citations, linked logs, structured templates.
+Add a kill switch.
+Name an agent owner.

-4. Days 61–90: Expand scope: move one workflow up an autonomy level (e.g., L1→L2) and add one new workflow.
-Publish a governance scorecard.
+4. Days 61–90: Expand with proof: move one workflow up a tier only if metrics improve, and introduce one new workflow.
+Publish a small governance scorecard.

 # Example: a lightweight “receipts” template for agent-generated PRs